-The forecast annual MRP for 2018/19 is £673,090 and for 2019/20 is £634,324 based on the Draft 2019 Capital Strategy Update having the need to borrow for the General Fund.
+The forecast annual MRP for 2019/20 is £634,324 based on the Draft 2019 Capital Strategy Update having the need to borrow for the General Fund.
 In addition finance lease payments due as part of the Queensway regeneration project made in 2018/19 and 2019/20 will be applied as MRP.

 MRP Overpayments - A change introduced by the revised MHCLG MRP Guidance was the allowance that any charges made over the statutory minimum revenue provision (MRP), voluntary revenue provision (VRP) or overpayments, can, if needed, be reclaimed in later years if deemed necessary or prudent.
 In order for these sums to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year.
+Following the review of asset lives MRP overpayments have arisen on regeneration assets and a small underpayment of MRP on other assets.
+A voluntary in year (2019/20) payment to cover the underpayment is proposed.
+The resulting overpayments on regeneration assets is shown in the following table.